 The Arc’s network of national, state and local chapters impacts public policy at all levels.
-Through our advocacy and grassroots mobilization, The Arc Tennessee works to protect the civil rights of people with intellectual and developmental disabilities (IDD) and their families.
+Through our advocacy and grassroots mobilization, we work to protect the rights of people with IDD and their families.

 The Disability Advocacy Network Join The Arc Disability Advocacy Network to keep informed of critical issues impacting people with IDD & their families.
 The Arc network is only as strong as its members.
 Your voice is critical to ensuring that the needs of people with IDD and their families are included anytime a law is passed or changed or when programs are designed or redesigned.
 To learn more about public policy advocacy and how to help, contact Carrie Hobbs Guiden.